-Your French Bulldog’s nose is between 10,000 to 100,000 stronger than your sense of smell.
+Your French Bulldog’s nose is 10,000 to 100,000 stronger than your sense of smell.
 Their wet nose allows them to draw in microscopic particles to be studied by your Frenchie’s olfactory receptors.

 If your little Frenchie has a dry nose, should you be worried?
 Your Frenchie’s nose has a thin coating of mucus on their nose that retains and collects scents.
-When your French Bulldog licks their nose, this adds a sense of taste to their sensory feedback.
+When your French Bulldog licks their nose, this adds a sense of taste to its sensory feedback.

 Reasons For Your Frenchie To Have a Dry Nose

 |Too close to a heat source||Sunburn|

 Frenchie is too close to a heat source.

 Your French Bulldog will tend to sleep closer to vents and heating ducts throughout winter.
 They will find a nice comfortable spot where the warm air can blow on their faces.

 That said, getting up close to heaters can dry your Frenchie’s nose.
 If they do this often, they may even end up with a cracked nose.

 Make sure you keep an eye on your Frenchie’s nose to ensure that it has gone back to its moist condition.